gregdrizz/computersecurity_main/README.md

 This project is a dummy telecommunication site that is vulnerable to SQL injection and XSS attacks.
 This was made to demonstrate the power of those attack vector.

-Users can add customers(and see only the customers they added), add orders to these customers and manage orders.
+Users can add customers(and see only the customers they added), add orders of "Networking Plans" to these customers and manage orders.

 By:
 Greg Alelov